icons8/lunacy-docs/docs/release-notes/index.md

 - Improved SVG import
 - Ability to collapse and expand resizing and appearance inspectors
 - Bigger active zones and smaller size for magnets
-- Ability to autoresize text boxes on the canvas by clicking on the boarders of text box
+- Ability to autoresize text boxes on the canvas by clicking on the boarders of a text box

 ### Bug Fix
 - Fixed typography issues